parrt/msds501/projects/enron.md

 ## Exploring email connection graph

-From the data frame, create a graph data structure using networkx.
+From the data frame, create a graph data structure using [networkx](https://networkx.org/), which you must install with `pip`.
 Create an edge from node A to node B if there is an email from A to B in the data frame.
 Although we do know the total number of emails between people, let's keep it simple and use simply a weight of 1 as the edge label.
 See networkx method `add_edge()`.
 Once you have created the graph object, you can't compute interesting statistics and make visualizations.

 ### PageRank between users